Monday Night Football: 2006–present

-After MNF moved to ESPN in 2006 (around the same time that ABC Sports rebranded as ESPN on ABC), ESPN adopted new red and black graphics with heavier use of 3D elements and animations.
-These graphics would be subsequently implemented as a standard appearance for most major ESPN properties (including college football, the NBA, Major League Baseball, and NASCAR among others).
+After MNF moved to ESPN in 2006, ESPN adopted new red and black graphics with heavier use of 3D elements and animations; this package would be adopted by other major ESPN properties, including college football, the NBA, Major League Baseball, and NASCAR among others.
 For MNF, a "pod" scoreboard at the bottom-center of the screen was used.

-For the 2008 season, a new graphics scheme was introduced, in which a scorebar and all lower thirds were confined to a dedicated "dashboard" area spanning across the bottom the screen.
+For the 2008 season, a new graphics scheme was introduced, in which the scorebar and all lower thirds were confined to a dedicated "dashboard" area spanning across the bottom of the screen.
 Lower third graphics replaced the scorebar when in use.
 For 2009, an updated metallic silver design was introduced, dropping the "dashboard".
 The scheme would, again, be adopted by other major ESPN properties.
 In the 2011 season, MNF introduced a dedicated graphics package with a red and black metallic design and larger scoreboard, as well as a redesigned MNF shield logo.

-For the 2015 season, ESPN introduced another overhaul of its MNF graphics, with a new scoreboard spanning the bottom of the screen, capable of being faded away when plays are in progress.
+For the 2015 season, ESPN introduced another overhaul of its MNF graphics, with a new scoreboard spanning the bottom of the screen; the scoreboard was also sometimes hidden when plays were in progress.
 This design persisted through 2018, although with amendments in its final season (including a different, italicized font for the scoreboard and downs indicator, and the downs indicator now resembling an arrow, and alternating sides of the screen with the ESPN logo depending on the direction of play).